 Step 7: Let the meat cool

-When the food is thoroughly cooked, turn off the smoker and open the door using the built-in handle.
-Remove the meat from the grilling rack and put them in a separate area.
-Let the meat cool and serve when it is still warm enough.
-You may use a meat thermometer to check the internal temperature of the meat.
+When the food is thoroughly cooked, turn off the smoker, and open the door using the built-in handle.
+Remove the meat from the grilling rack, and place the hot food in a separate area.
+Let the meat cool, and serve it when it is still warm but not hot enough to burn anyone.
+You may also use a meat thermometer to check the internal temperature of the meat for additional safety precautions.

 Step 8: Clean the electric smoker

-Just like in the case of a charcoal or gas grill, you must clean an electric smoker after use to keep it in good condition for many years to come.
-After the smoker cools down completely, turn off the switch and remove the power cord.
+Just like in the case of a charcoal or gas grill, you must also clean an electric smoker after use to keep it in good condition for many years to come.
+After the smoker cools down completely, turn it completely off, and remove the power cord.

-Although electric smokers don’t get as dirty as other grills, there may be charred buildup of food waste that needs cleaning.
-Spend some time after each smoking session to clean the cooking grates and cast iron pans.
-We suggest that you use a drip tray while smoking meat to avoid the mess.
+Although electric smokers don’t get as dirty as other grills, there may be still be some charred buildup of food waste that needs cleaning.
+Spend some time after each smoking session to clean the cooking grates and cast-iron pans.
+We suggest that you use a drip tray while smoking meat to avoid a significant mess.